Impulses to grow

 When we see the whole picture, our next step becomes clear.

-In leadership, that means shifting from managing tasks to understanding relationships — between people, processes and purpose.
+In leadership, that means shifting from managing tasks to seeing relationships — between people, processes and purpose.

 IDEO